Observe your world. Help the planet. Be a citizen scientist for NOAA.

 - National Estuarine Reserve Volunteer: Event coordinators, research assistants, and educators are just some of the many more ways you can help NOAA in protecting our nation's coastal protected areas.

 - Marine Debris Monitoring and Assessment Project Participant: Support coastal marine debris monitoring efforts used by researchers and NOAA’s Marine Debris Program to assess the impacts and risk posed by marine debris.
-There is even a free app, the Marine Debris Tracker Mobile Application, which allows you to easily report the type of debris and the location through GPS features pre-installed on your cell phone.

 - Phytoplankton Monitoring Network: This NOAA initiative promotes a better understanding of harmful algal blooms with help from volunteers who sample local waters twice a month and identify the phytoplankton found.